Flawless Physio Logo

 Peroneal Strengthening

 The peroneal muscles are a group of 3 long and thin muscles located outside the shin and connect to the outside of the foot.
-The co-contract alongside the posterior tibialis muscle to help stabilise the foot and ankle joint.
+The co-contract alongside the posterior tibialis muscle helps stabilise the foot and ankle joint.

 • In a seated position, place the band around both feet